Team-Dreem/fairstreem-mern/README.md

 This application carries a conditonal and unconventional license.
 See below for [details](#license).

 ## Description
-Fairstreem is a new music streaming application with enhanced social features including:
+FairStreem is a new music streaming and social media application that provides:
-* A mission to pursue equitable pay for artists.
+* A mission to refine the streaming business model in favor of artists.
+* A template for other developers committed to the mission to build their own streaming apps.
-* Connection between listeners and artists.
+* Communication and feeback lines between listeners and artists.
-* Allows artists to share and control monetization of their music.
+* Increased control by artists regarding how their work is monetized.
-* Listeners can support their favorite artists directly.
+* Direct support to artists by listeners enabled and encouraged.

 ## Table of Contents
 * [Usage](#usage)